Cookie Warning Notice: Do You Need One On Your Website?

 However, if your website uses third-party cookies, it would be better to obtain new consent each time a new third-party cookie must be activated.

-Nevertheless, even after permission is received, you will still be required to provide your cookie policy.
-This policy should include the types of cookies used and how they are used.
+Nevertheless, even after permission is received, you will still be required to provide your cookie policy, which should include the types of cookies used and how they are used.

 What Happens if You Don’t Use a Cookie Warning?